CounterpartyXCP/counterparty-core/counterparty-client/README.md

 ```

 > 🔒 Passing a secret directly (`--private-key <key>`, `--mnemonic <phrase>`)
-> leaks it into your shell history and process list.
-Prefer the `@file` form,
+> exposes it in your shell history and process list.
+Prefer the `@file` form
-> which reads the secret from a file.
+> (reads the secret from a file), or omit both flags to be prompted for the
+> secret without echo.

 ### Backups